minterpy-project/minterpy/docs/getting-started/index.rst

 To learn more about these features of Minterpy, follow the series of tutorials below.
 We recommend that you go through these tutorials in sequence.

-.. list-table:: Available Getting Started Guides (In-Depth qTutorials)
+.. list-table:: Available Getting Started Guides (In-Depth Tutorials)
    :header-rows: 1

    * - If you want to...